thermal expansion in ppp pipes

 Hot water systems:

-• Increased stress at joints and fittings
+• Increased stress on joints and fittings

 • Noise and vibration in shafts and ceiling voids